-Jordan's Prince Hamza pledges allegiance to king after mediation
+Jordan's Prince Hamza pledges allegiance to King after mediation

-AMMAN (REUTERS) - Jordan's Prince Hamza pledged allegiance to King Abdullah on Tuesday (April 6) after mediation by the royal family, two days after he was placed under house arrest and accused of trying to destabilise the country.
+AMMAN • Jordan's Prince Hamza pledged allegiance to King Abdullah yesterday after mediation by the royal family, two days after he was placed under house arrest and accused of trying to destabilise the country.

-The half-brother of King Abdullah and former heir to the throne said in a voice recording released by Jordan's opposition on that he would not comply after being barred from any activity and told to keep quiet.
+Prince Hamza, who is the half-brother of King Abdullah and former heir to the throne, said in a voice recording released by Jordan's opposition that he would not comply after being barred from any activity and told to keep quiet.

 The intrigue shook Jordan's image as a haven of stability in the unpredictable Middle East.

-The prince went to the homes of those who died to pay condolences, hoping to upstage the monarch who had earlier gone to the hospital to defuse anger, officials say.
+The prince went to the homes of those who died to pay his condolences, hoping to upstage the monarch who had earlier gone to the hospital to defuse anger, officials said.
 It was the first such open rift in the royal family in many years.

 King Abdullah removed Prince Hamza from his position as heir to the throne in 2004.